 To be fully comprehensive, I once coached a candidate for a U.S. McKinsey office who was allowed to use a calculator during the interview.
-Out of more than 1350 sessions I have done at the time of writing with hundreds of clients, she was the only one across all MBBs, tier-2 firms, Big 4, in-house consulting, and boutique consulting firms that was allowed a calculator and she did not know either why she had that privilege (she got the offer btw).
+Out of more than 1600 sessions I have done at the time of updating this article with hundreds of clients, she was the only one across all MBBs, tier-2 firms, Big 4, in-house consulting, and boutique consulting firms who was allowed a calculator and she did not know either why she had that privilege (she got the offer btw).

 For anyone else, there is likely no way around it and you should spend some time getting back to speed with mental calculations.

-Luckily, there are simple tips and techniques that can help you improve your mental math skills and practice them regularly.
+Luckily, some simple tips and techniques can help you improve your mental math skills and practice them regularly.